-Several computing resource nodes (e.g. MEC servers, cloud computing center) for XR services are deployed distributed in different locations and have been enrolled in 6G core network.
-MEC server A, B and C are provisioned as a part of rendering pipelines to execute render engine, engine adaption, rendering acceleration for the rendering task.
-Cloud computing center is capable of all the functions for XR rendering.
+Several computing resource nodes (e.g. MEC servers, cloud computing center) for XR services are deployed in different locations and have been enrolled in the 6G core network.
+MEC servers A, B and C are provisioned as a part of rendering pipelines to execute render engine, engine adaption, rendering acceleration for the rendering task.
+The cloud computing center is capable of all the functions for XR rendering.

 XR Application Platform provides the render services to various XR applications.